-We want you to feel comfortable.
-As a general guide, the 9:15 is more casual and the 10:50 more formal.
-Whether that means jeans and a t-shirt, business casual or suit and tie, as long as you are actually wearing clothes, you will fit right in.
+We want you to focus on worshiping Jesus, not wearing the right clothes.
+Whether that means jeans and a t-shirt, business casual, or suit and tie, as long as you are actually wearing clothes you will fit right in.

-- You won’t have to wear a name badge or be singled out in any way.
+- You won’t be singled out in any way.
 People will definitely want to say “hi!”, though.
 It’s what we do.

-- You’re not expected to give when we receive the offering.
+- You’re not expected to give when we receive the offering, we are a local church that supports itself.
 But you can, as it’s not for us that you give.

 If you are new, come meet with Pastor Rob after the worship services.
 He wants to meet you, answer any questions you have and pray with you.

 Are there any accommodations for the deaf or hearing impaired?